RomainCyr/LTRSP-3589/2_feature_validation/2_sr_policy_netconf_bonus/README.md

 Use the netconf `get()` method to retrieve the Segment Routing policy summary, the xml query required is provided in the file `netconf/filter_policy_summary.xml`.
 Save the output of the `get()` method in a variable.

+*Note that only the `device_name` is provided as an argument of the test section.
+The device object must be retrieved from the testbed using the `testbed.devices` dictionary.*

 ### Step 2 - Access the total policy count attribute

 The model **Cisco-IOS-XR-infra-xtc-agent-oper:xtc/policy-summary** provide the attribute `total-policy-count` as show below.